We're offering 100 full scholarships for students from Turkey and Syria.

 Your degree certificate should be with you up to 10 weeks after getting your final grade.
 You can find samples of the degree certificate and transcript of records for Bachelor, Master and MBA here.

-Once you have enrolled, you can get in touch with our Student Office for help with any queries you might have, and they will point you in the right direction.
-Their contact details are on the myCampus platform, you will receive login details for this once you have completed your enrolment.
+Once your studies have begun, you can get in touch with our Students Office for help with any queries you might have, and they will point you in the right direction.
+Their contact details are on the myCampus platform; you will receive login details for this once you have submitted your application.

 What is the Online Degree Saver Programme?